World history (field): Early modern

-Hegel termed the lens which he advocated to view world history through as Philosophical History.
+Hegel termed the lens through which he advocated viewing world history "Philosophical History".
 To view history through this lens, one must analyze events, civilizations, and periods objectively.
-When done in this fashion, the historian can then extract the prevailing theme from their studies.
+This way, the historian can extract the prevailing theme from their studies.
 This lens differs from the rest because it is void of any cultural biases and takes a more analytical approach to history.
 World History can be a broad topic, so focusing on extracting the most valuable information from certain periods may be the most beneficial approach.
-This third lens, as did Hegel's definitions of the other two, affected the study of history in the early modern period and our contemporary period.
+This third lens, as did Hegel's definitions of the other two, affected the study of history in the early modern and contemporary periods.

 Another early modern historian was Adam Ferguson.
-Ferguson's main contribution to the study of world history was his An Essay on the History of Civil Society (1767).
+Ferguson's main contribution to world history was An Essay on the History of Civil Society (1767).
 According to Ferguson, world history was a combination of two forms of history.
-One was natural history; the aspects of our world which God created.
+One was natural history: the aspects of our world which God created.
 The other, which was more revolutionary, was social history.
 For him, social history was the progress humans made towards fulfilling God's plan for humanity.
-He believed that progress, which could be achieved through individuals pursuing commercial success, would bring us closer to a perfect society; but we would never reach one.
+He believed that progress, achievable through individuals pursuing commercial success, would bring us closer to a perfect society, but we would never reach one.
 However, he also theorized that complete dedication to commercial success could lead to societal collapses—like what happened in Rome—because people would lose morality.
 Through this lens, Ferguson viewed world history as humanity's struggle to reach an ideal society.

-Henry Home, Lord Kames was a philosopher during the Enlightenment and contributed to the study of world history.
+Henry Home, Lord Kames was an Enlightenment philosopher who contributed to the study of world history.
 In his major historical work, Sketches on the History of Man, Kames outlined the four stages of human history which he observed.
 The first and most primitive stage was small hunter-gatherer groups.
-Then, to form larger groups, humans transitioned into the second stage when they began to domesticate animals.
+Then, to form larger groups, humans entered the second stage, during which they began to domesticate animals.
 The third stage was the development of agriculture.
-This new technology established trade and higher levels of cooperation amongst sizable groups of people.
-With the gathering of people into agricultural villages, laws and social obligations needed to be developed so a form of order could be maintained.
+This new technology established trade and higher levels of cooperation among sizable groups of people, with people gathering into agricultural villages; laws and social obligations needed to be developed to maintain order.
 The fourth, and final stage, involved humans moving into market towns and seaports where agriculture was not the focus.
-Instead, commerce and other forms of labor arouse in a society.
-By defining the stages of human history, Homes influenced his successors.
-He also contributed to the development of other studies such as sociology and anthropology.
+Instead, commerce and other forms of labor arose in a society.
+By defining the stages of human history, Home influenced his successors.
+He also contributed to the development of other studies, such as sociology and anthropology.